 Intermittent Hypoxic Treatment – What is it?

-Intermittent Hypoxic Treatment/Interval Hypoxic Treatment (IHT) – is a commonly employed designation of a treatment method using intermittent hypoxic exposure as the main therapeutic factor.
+Intermittent/Interval Hypoxic Training or Intermittent/Interval Hypoxic Treatment (IHT) – a commonly employed designation of a treatment method using intermittent hypoxic exposure as the main therapeutic factor.

 The main idea of the interval hypoxic treatment method is repeated reduction of blood oxygen to the individual hypoxia adaptation level intermingled with recovery intervals.

 A reduction in oxygen level stimulates activity of protective proteins (e.g. antioxidant enzymes, heat shock proteins, Fe-regulating proteins, repair enzymes, growth factors,peroxiredoxins, etc. by starting a cascade of reactions that leads to hypoxia adaptation and new defensive mechanisms formation which produce positive physiological changes and outcomes in clinical practice [Bernardi et al.].

 Therapeutic potential of HIF signaling pathway: “a matter of dose”

 Only the controlled and dosed exposure to normobaric hypoxia may be used as a therapeutic method.

 The efficacy of IH is dependent upon five key variables (Törpel et al.2019):

 - the duration of hypoxia

 - the number of cycles